Pentagon sharply raises its estimate of Chinese nuclear warheads

-WASHINGTON (REUTERS) - The Pentagon on Wednesday (Nov 3) sharply increased its estimate of China's projected nuclear weapons arsenal over the coming years, saying Beijing could have 700 warheads by 2027 and possibly 1,000 by 2030.
+WASHINGTON • The Pentagon has sharply increased its estimate of China's projected nuclear weapons arsenal over the coming years, saying that Beijing could have 700 warheads by 2027, and possibly 1,000 by 2030.

 Washington has repeatedly called on China to join it and Russia in a new arms control treaty.